 How to Tell if Your Child Needs Hillside

-The Hillside School is designed for intelligent students who struggle in a traditional school setting.
+The Hillside School is a mission driven educational institution.
+We are designed for intelligent students who struggle in a traditional school setting due to specific learning disabilities and processing disorders, as well as ADHD.
 Many of our students often arrive here after difficult, large-classroom experiences, feeling misunderstood.

 Typically, when students initially enter Hillside, they show weakness in one or more of these areas:

 - Executive Functioning